 First founded in 1957 in Oyster Bay as the State University College on Long Island, Stony Brook University moved to its current location in 1962.
 It was elected to the Association of American Universities in 2001 and is home to some of the most influential business incubators in the area.

-To apply for this program, you will need to have a minimum of a 3.0 undergrad GPA and provide three letters of recommendation.
+To apply for this graduate degree program, you will need to have a minimum of a 3.0 undergrad GPA and provide three letters of recommendation.
 GRE scores are also required.
 There is only one application cycle each year, with all materials due by July 1.
 A number of fellowships are available for students to apply to as well.

 University of Houston

-A public research university in Houston, TX, the University of Houston is the third-largest school in Texas with more than 46,000 students.
+A public research university in Houston, TX, the University of Houston is the third-largest school in Texas with more than 47,000 students.
 It has 40 different research institutions on campus with interdisciplinary projects conducted on a daily basis.

-Here, you’ll find a master’s in economics that will allow you to participate in groundbreaking research in this discipline and others.
+Here, you’ll find a master’s degree in economics that will allow you to participate in groundbreaking research in this discipline and others.
 This program is a 12-month degree that will help you build valuable skills in applied economics.
-You’ll learn how to conduct in-demand tasks such as regression analysis, critical thinking, and trend monitoring.
-You’ll complete 30 semester hours of credit with a final six-credit internship that takes place over the summer months.
+You’ll learn how to conduct in-demand tasks such as:

 To apply, you will need to have a baccalaureate degree from an accredited university with a minimum GPA of at least 3.0.
 You will also need to submit GRE scores, though this requirement is waived if you have an undergraduate GPA of 3.4 or higher.